scriptex/svg-symbol-sprite/README.md

-    -o, --output    Specifies output file ("./sprite.svg" by default) -v, --viewbox   Specifies viewBox attribute (parsed by default) -p, --prefix    Specifies prefix for id attribute ("icon-" by default) -c, --config    Absolute path to the SVGO config file
+    -o, --output    Specifies output file ("./sprite.svg" by default) -v, --viewbox   Specifies viewBox attribute (parsed by default) -p, --prefix    Specifies prefix for id attribute ("icon-" by default) -c, --config    Absolute path to the SVGO config file or "false" -a, --attrs     Attributes for the SVG element ('xmlns="http://www.w3.org/2000/svg" aria-hidden="true"' by default) -s, --style     Inline style for the SVG element ("width: 0; height: 0; position: absolute;" by default)
 ```

 ## Usage as a package.json script